30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Serene and relaxing

-Create a restful wintery vibe with cool soft shades of blue paired with metallic ornaments, ribbon, and picks.
-This is also the perfect color combination for a coastal themed tree with the addition of ocean inspired ornaments.
+Create a restful winter vibe with cool soft shades of blue paired with metallic ornaments, ribbon, and picks.
+This is also a perfect color combination for a coastal Christmas theme with the addition of ocean-inspired ornaments.

 Blush Pink and Rose Gold.